 Students are required to wear the School of Dental Science's Name Badge on their uniform jacket during preclinical, laboratory, and clinical sessions.
-Failure to do so will result in the reduction of ten points from a student's quiz, test, or preclinical/laboratory proficiency evaluation grade(s) for that day; or from their Externship rotation grade.
+Failure to do so will result in the student having the reduction of ten points reduction from any quiz, test, or preclinical/laboratory proficiency evaluation grade(s) for each day the badge is not worn or from their Externship rotation grade.
+If a student should lose their name badge, it is their responsibility to purchase a replacement badge.
+Purchasing a second badge is optional.